poojasgupta/bird-malaria-uce-phylo/README.md

 samtools view -c CU_084_P-CL-RG-MD-M.bam-mapped.bam samtools view -c CU_084_P-CL-RG-MD-M.bam-unmapped.bam
 ```

---Other Samtools utilities
-Here is the bitwise FLAGs description for various tasks (copied from http://samtools.github.io/hts-specs/SAMv1.pdf)
-Bit Description
-1 0x1 template having multiple segments in sequencing
-2 0x2 each segment properly aligned according to the aligner
-4 0x4 segment unmapped
-8 0x8 next segment in the template unmapped
-16 0x10 SEQ being reverse complemented
-32 0x20 SEQ of the next segment in the template being reverse complemented
-64 0x40 the first segment in the template
-128 0x80 the last segment in the template
-256 0x100 secondary alignment
-512 0x200 not passing filters, such as platform/vendor quality controls
-1024 0x400 PCR or optical duplicate
-2048 0x800 supplementary alignment

 8) The bam file containing the mapped reads needs to be sorted first before converting it back to Fastq files.
 We will sort the mapped.bam file by name/read group.
 For a single sample,